Endpoint Agent

 What happens when you remove a user from protection?
 Does it also remove the Coro Agent from their devices?

-No, when a user is removed from protection, only email and cloud apps are no longer protected.
-The device is not removed, and vulnerabilities are still detected, reported, and remediated.
-To remove the device, either enable Allow agent uninstallation in the workspace of the device so that the user can uninstall it, or select Disable protection on the device from the Devices view.
-This prevents the endpoint client from detecting and reporting any device vulnerabilities.
+No, removing a user from protection only disables Coro protection for email and cloud apps.
+It does not uninstall the Agent from the device.
+Coro continues to detect, report, and remediate vulnerabilities.
+To remove the device, either enable Allow agent uninstallation in the device's workspace so the user can uninstall it, or select Disable protection on the device from the Devices view.
+This prevents the endpoint client from detecting and reporting device vulnerabilities.

 As a ransomware detection and remediation tool, what advantages does Coro have over other traditional Endpoint Detection and Response (EDR) tools?